Current Language

 SYMBOLIC CAN BUS DECODING

-Symbolic decoding, as defined in .dbc database files, can be used to display CAN and CAN FD bus traffic in an easy to read format.
-By loading a .dbc database file into the scope, you can view CAN traffic as text, rather than raw hex values.
+Symbolic decoding, as defined in DBC database files, can be used to display CAN, CAN FD and CAN XL bus traffic in an easy-to-read format.
+By loading a DBC database file into the scope, you can view CAN traffic as text, rather than raw hex values.
 The file syntax is standardized, but the specific encoding and translation is proprietary and closely held by manufacturers.

 In this example, a few symbolic message and signal values are shown in the bus waveform and results table displays.